 A few weeks ago we quietly rolled out our Patreon integration to all of our hosted customers.
 Along with the self-hosted early adopters (thanks so much!) there are plenty of live examples to look at already:

 Let’s assume you already have a profile on Patreon and the integration with Discourse has been set up.
 This is what the integration does for you:

-1. A user on your forum decides to give a monthly donation to your project through Patreon
+1. A user on your forum decides to become a patron of your Patreon page.

 2. Discourse detects that this user (email) is a Patron and adds the user to the patrons group

 This group membership comes with a lot of added “cosmetics”, which admins can customise to fit their brand.
 Patrons can get a custom Title, Avatar flair and Badge.

 With the right incentives in place you can take this one step further and give patrons access to a private category or even an exclusive forum for paying members only, like the Video Creators community is doing: